 When you start with affiliate marketing, you’re wondering how long it really takes to make money.
 If you’re getting into an Amazon Associates or any other affiliate program with the mentality of getting rich quickly, you have the wrong mindset.

-If you’re not consistent and are always looking for the next best thing, I’ll tell you there’s no next best thing.If you want to make money with an affiliate program, then learn the actual skills of building a business and income on the Internet and follow that process.
+If you’re not consistent and are always looking for the next best thing, I’ll tell you there’s no next best thing.If you want to make money with an affiliate program, learn the actual skills to build a business and income on the Internet and follow that process.

 The majority of affiliates earn up to $20,000 every year.
 There is still a large portion of affiliates that go beyond this mark.
 Out of the 35% of affiliates who earn more than $20,000 per year, 12% make over $75,000 in affiliate marketing income.
 Of the 35% of affiliates who earn more than $20,000 per year, 12% make over $75,000.